Istanbul Atlas University

 Istanbul Atlas University (İstanbul Atlas Üniversitesi) is a non-profit private university in Istanbul, Turkey.
-Atlas University founded in 2018, started education in Kâğıthane Vadi Campus in 2020.
+Atlas University was founded in 2018, and started education at the Kâğıthane Vadi Campus in 2020.
 Atlas University offers 11 associate degree, 22 undergraduate and 5 graduate programs.
 The University accepts international students from various countries.

+Atlas University Ranking

+Atlas University ranks around 3000 - 4000 globally and about 136 in Turkey, reflecting a developing academic reputation since its establishment in 2018.

+Atlas University Tuition Fees

+Atlas University fees vary by the program but remain reasonable; undergraduate tuition fees start from 2,900 dollars per year, while medical education reaches up to 22,500 dollars annually.

+Master degree programs are fixed as 5600 dollars per whole program.

+Atlas University Accreditations

+Atlas University is accredited by the Turkish Higher Education Council (YÖK) and operates under the national quality system monitored by YÖKAK.

+Some programs are recognized internationally through MÜDEK and MEDEK.

 Faculties, schools and programs

 Atlas University has the following academic units: